irezystible/620project/UserTesting.md

 * The story is good.
 I liked it.
 If it didn't have a story, I would not be interested
 * I would have liked to see the boss and what I would need to do to win.
 Do I fight the boss?
 Or just keep answering questions?
 * The question type does not matter to me

+### Review by a sighted 7-year old girl who is doing advanced math
+Her current math level is pre-algebra.
+The notes below are from her personal feedback and were also reviewed by her before posting:

+* It's cool!
+* I really liked the drawings and colors
+* I liked the Addition forest and all the worlds that were made
+* It gives you an adventure to find Merlin and learn different math topics so I like it
+* I wanted to see some unicorns and fairies

 ### Overall experience: